-Gain mountaineering skills including glacier travel, crevasse rescue, ice climbing on Mount Baker.
-Mount Baker is arguably the best location to gain intensive glacier travel skills in the lower 48 states.
-We offer multiple dates.
+Learn mountaineering skills including glacier travel, crevasse rescue and ice climbing on Mount Baker.
+Mount Baker is arguably the best location to gain intensive glacier travel skills in the lower 48, and we have been guiding there for over a decade.

-We have been a concessionaire on Mount Baker for a decade now with a perfect safety record.
-We offer an optimal participant to instructor ratio at 4:1 and 8:2 max.
-This is a very important factor in being able to tailor the program to the participants needs.
-We also pride ourselves in creating relevant and movement based lesson plans.
+We have been a concessionaire on Mount Baker for over a decade with a perfect safety record.
+We offer an optimal participant to instructor ratio at 4:1 or 8:2.
+This is a very important factor in being able to tailor the program to the participants' needs.
+We also pride ourselves in creating relevant and movement-based lesson plans.
 This means that you will not see us standing around in camp talking about crevasse rescue.
 The glaciers of Mount Baker and Colfax Peak are an amazing classroom and we take full advantage.
 The curriculum for this course was designed by Martin Volken, a longtime AMGA instructor/examiner, so you can be assured that you will be taught a modern curriculum.
 Pro Guiding Service's guides are professional mountain guides, meaning they are either certified guides or are actively pursuing a path of professional mountain guiding education by the American Mountain Guides Association.

 Our five-day course is designed to combine the excellent high alpine instructional environment of Mount Baker with a quality summit climb.
 We have taught enough of these courses to make the curriculum very mature.
 The participant will be fully immersed in the elements of snow, glacier and ice and will be taught the necessary skills to roam around safely in these environments.
 Please be aware the course curriculum may vary depending on weather and general conditions.

 The access from the Seattle or Vancouver airports is very reasonable.
-This means that you can get to Glacier, WA from the Seattle area in a short 3 hour drive (1 to 2 hours from Vancouver), get to the trailhead and actually do glacier work that same day on the Lower Coleman Glacier.
+You can get to our meeting location in Glacier, WA from Seattle in about 3 hourse and from Vancouver in about 1.5 hours.
+We go to the trailhead, hike in, and actually do glacier work that same day on the Lower Coleman Glacier.
 Our first camp is the comfortable Merkwood Camp which is located about 10 walking minutes from our first ice climbing spot on the lower Coleman Glacier.
-So, in other words, the course is 5 days long and you will be emersed in the alpine environment of Mount Baker every day.
-Please refer to the FAQ section of the equipment list for driving directions to Glacier, WA.
+So in other words, the course is 5 days long and you will be emersed in the alpine environment of Mount Baker every day.
+Please refer to the FAQ tab above for driving directions to Glacier, WA.

 Mount Baker is a very heavily glaciated volcanoe with ten glaciers flowing from its 10780 foot summit ice cap to well below tree line.
 So when we talk about glacier travel, we actually do it.
 The glaciation is big enough that whatever you learn will be relevant on just about any glacier anywhere.